‘Does science disprove God?’

 ‘Blue tea, exploding canisters, dancing raisins and crunchy crickets!!
 If that doesn’t grip your attention, then I don’t know what will!
 The excellently provided training gave our team the space to see how belief and science can sit side by side.’ – Recent training participant

-Cost: £25 – which includes provision of a hands-on science pack, lunch and drinks through the day
+Cost: £20 – which includes provision of a hands-on science pack to be posted in advance of the first session

 If the cost will be problematic, please get in touch with us.
 We never want money to be the reason someone rules themselves out from attending.
 For any questions, please do contact: firstname.lastname@example.org